dapr/docs/howto/vscode-debugging-daprd/README.md

 * -app-port -- the port number that your application code is listening on
 * -dapr-http-port -- the http port for the dapr api
 * -dapr-grpc-port -- the grpc port for the dapr api
-* -placement-address -- the location of the placement service (this should be running in docker as it was created when you installed dapr and ran ```dapr init```)
+* -placement-host-address -- the location of the placement service (this should be running in docker as it was created when you installed dapr and ran ```dapr init```)

 >Note: You will need to ensure that you specify different http/grpc (-dapr-http-port and -dapr-grpc-port) ports for each daprd task that you create, otherwise you will run into port conflicts when you attempt to launch the second configuration.